RichProject15/dharc1015/README-for-Network.md

+# Network Setup on AWS with CloudFormation

+## Overview
+This repository contains a CloudFormation template for setting up a basic network infrastructure on AWS.
+The template automates the creation of a Virtual Private Cloud (VPC), an Internet Gateway, a public subnet, and necessary route tables.
+It provides a foundational networking setup for deploying AWS resources securely.

+## Prerequisites
+Before deploying the network setup using this CloudFormation template, ensure that you have:
+- An AWS account with appropriate permissions to deploy CloudFormation stacks.
+- Basic understanding of AWS networking concepts, including VPCs, subnets, and route tables.

+## Deployment Steps
 To deploy the network setup on AWS using this CloudFormation template, follow these steps:

 1. Log in to the AWS Management Console.